Zimbabwe braces for close election as early parliamentary results come in | Politics

 Zimbabwe braces for close election as early parliamentary results come in

-Early parliamentary results in Zimbabwe showed the ruling party and the main opposition neck and neck on Friday, after an election in which President Emmerson Mnangagwa's ZANU-PF party was widely expected to maintain its 43-year grip on power.
-Presidential results have yet to be announced after Wednesday's vote, which was extended into Thursday in some neighbourhoods due to late printing of ballot papers.
+Early parliamentary results in Zimbabwe showed the ruling party and the main opposition in a close race on Friday, after an election in which President Emmerson Mnangagwa's ZANU-PF party was widely expected to maintain its 43-year grip on power.

 - Country: